miniBill/witch-awakening/DLCs/Core/Quests.md

 Notes:
 + The station employs stealth fields rendering it invisible outside of a 10 mile sphere.
-+ Most your enemies won't require life support systems.
++ Most your enemies won’t require life support systems.
 +/- If the station remains intact and you do good, expect to receive your own penthouse suite onboard.

 ### Sidebar